- Asking the experts:

 Design is the heart of it.

 And with the soul, when I was younger, I didn’t really have much nostalgia for anything, as all young children of that age do.
 Still, when I was a teenager, I think at 16, just before my exams, I had a house fire and a lot of the things from my childhood, memories, heirlooms from people that had passed went up in flames due to a poorly designed old extractor fan in the toilet, it had went through the walls and up into the the loft and anything the fire didn’t get the water damage from the firefighters seen to it.
-I didn’t think it had effected me but till this day that smell puts me on edge.
-But not until recently did I realise that after that, I long for the things I took for granted, I collect things, I don’t throw things out that I should, I put so much importance on the objects in our lives and the objects that people give us or leave to us.
-And the add fuel to the fire , horrible pun, my memory is horrible until I have something that triggers those memories, a sight, a smell, the texture of an object in my hand.
-To remember the things I’ve done and the people in my life I have objects that transport me back to those moments in perfect detail.
+I didn’t think it had affected me, but to this day, that smell puts me on edge.
+But not until recently did I realise that, after that, I long for the things I took for granted; I collect things; I don’t throw out things I should; I put so much importance on the objects in our lives and on the objects that people give us or leave to us.
+And the added fuel to the fire, horrible pun, my memory is horrible until I have something that triggers those memories, a sight, a smell, the texture of an object in my hand.
+To remember the things I’ve done and the people in my life, I have objects that transport me back to those moments in perfect detail.

 The soul of it is the objects and heirlooms that remind me of my life and the people, places, and experiences in it.